Key Takeaways:

 Corvallis, Oregon

 Oregon State University became an official Sea Grant institution in 1971.
 According to its website, Oregon State uses its grant to “address regionally and nationally strategic issues through an integrated program of competitive, rigorously reviewed research, public outreach and engagement, and ocean and coastal education.”
-Some of the university’s current research projects include improving coastal adaptation and resilience to chronic and acute coastal hazards, probiotic solutions to Pacific Oyster larval growth, and improved delivery of water-soluble nutrients to marine fish.
+Some of the university’s current research projects include improving coastal adaptation and resilience to chronic and acute coastal hazards, developing probiotic solutions for Pacific Oyster larval growth, and enhancing the delivery of water-soluble nutrients to marine fish.
 Oregon State’s College of Earth, Ocean, and Atmospheric Sciences offers three different majors: Environmental Sciences, Earth Sciences, and Geography and Geospatial Science.

 Pennsylvania State University